 For the child receiving the transplant, the following will occur in advance of the procedure:

-Prior to the transplant, an extensive evaluation is completed by the bone marrow transplant team.
-All other treatment options are discussed and evaluated for risk versus benefit.
+Before to the transplant, an extensive evaluation is completed by the bone marrow transplant team.
+All other treatment choices are discussed and evaluated for risk versus benefit.

-A complete medical history and physical examination are performed, including multiple tests to evaluate the child's blood and organ functions (for example, heart, kidney, liver, and lungs).
+A complete medical history and physical exam are performed, including multiple tests to evaluate the child's blood and organ functions (for example, heart, kidney, liver, and lungs).

-A child will often come into the transplant center up to 10 days prior to transplant for hydration, evaluation, and other preparations.
+A child will often come into the transplant center up to 10 days before transplant for hydration, evaluation, and other preparations.
 A catheter, also called a central venous line, is surgically placed in a vein in the chest area.
-Blood products and medications will be administered through the catheter.
+Blood products and medicines will be given through the catheter.

 A suitable (tissue typed and matched) donor must be available.
 Finding a matching donor can be a challenging and lengthy process.
 Voluntary marrow donors are registered in several national and international registries.
 A bone marrow search involves searching these registries for donors whose blood most closely resembles or matches the child needing the transplant.

-If the potential donor is notified that they may be a match for a child needing a transplant, they will undergo additional tests.
+If the potential donor is notified that he or she may be a match for a child needing a transplant, he or she will undergo additional tests.
 Tests related to their health, exposure to viruses, and complete genetic analysis will be done to determine the extent of the match.
 The donor will be given instructions on how a bone marrow donation will be made.

 Once a match for a child needing a bone marrow transplant is found, then stem cells will be collected either by a bone marrow harvest (collection of stem cells with a needle placed into the soft center of the bone marrow) or peripheral blood stem cell collection (stem cells are collected from the circulating cells in the blood).
 Of the two, peripheral blood stem cell donations are now more common.
 Cord blood has already been collected at the time of a birth and stored for later use.